BCHoagland/Sutton-and-Barto/6 - Temporal-Difference Learning/README.md

 ## Double Q-Learning
 Agents were tasked with navigating a simple MDP with two non-terminal states.
 State A could transition to either B or a terminal state, always giving a reward of 0.
 State B would only transition to a terminal state whose reward was sampled from N(-0.1, 1).
+Since the expected reward from state B is -0.1, moving left in state A is never optimal.

 <img src="./double_learning/img/map.png">

 The Q-Learning agent was outperformed by the Double Q-Learning agent, but only by slightly.
 This experiment only used two possible actions for state B, whereas the book used many, which could account for normal Q-Learning not being far inferior to Double Q-Learning in this scenario.